Manatee: Additional threats

 Manatees can also be crushed and isolated in water control structures (navigation locks, floodgates, etc.) and are occasionally killed by entanglement in fishing gear, such as crab pot float lines, box traps, and shark nets.

 While humans are allowed to swim with manatees in one area of Florida, there have been numerous charges of people harassing and disturbing the manatees.
 According to the United States Fish and Wildlife Service, approximately 99 manatee deaths each year are related to human activities.
 In January 2016, there were 43 manatee deaths in Florida alone.
+Also in Florida, significant numbers are killed annually from entanglement in fishing gear, ingestion of plastic, and recreational fishing gear, or accidental drowning in canal locks.
+Actual and potential habitat (seagrass) destruction is a significant conservation factor.
+Runoff of anthropogenic chemicals (pesticides, etc.) could potentially become a range-wide problem.
+Natural and artificial warm water refugia are key habitat components to manatees in Florida.

+The Amazonian manatee (Trichechus inunguis) is a vulnerable species native to the Amazon River Basin and is threatened by habitat loss, illegal hunting, and pollution.

 Conservation

 Dead manatees hunted from the Amazon River in Brazil, c.
 1920.
 Brazil outlawed manatee hunting in 1973.

 All three species of manatee are listed by the World Conservation Union as vulnerable to extinction.
 However, The U.S. Fish and Wildlife Service (FWS) does not consider the West Indian manatee to be "endangered" anymore, having downgraded its status to "threatened" as of March 2017.
 They cite improvements to habitat conditions, population growth and reductions of threats as reasoning for the change.
 The reclassification was met with controversy, with Florida congressman Vern Buchanan and groups such as the Save the Manatee Club and the Center for Biological Diversity expressing concerns that the change would have a detrimental effect on conservation efforts.
 The new classification will not affect current federal protections.
 West Indian manatees were originally classified as endangered with the 1967 class of endangered species.

 Manatee deaths in the state of Florida nearly doubled in 2021 from 637 (2020) to 1100.
 Although this number decreased to 800 in 2022, it is likely that current rate of development in Florida, climate change, and decreasing water quality, habitat range, and genetic diversity among this population may lead to reconsideration of the West Indian Manatee as an endangered species.
 Manatee population in the United States reached a low in the 1970s, during which only a few hundred individuals lived in the nation.
 As of February 2016, 6,250 manatees were reported swimming in Florida's springs.
 It is illegal under federal and Florida law to injure or harm a manatee.
+Manatees are protected by the Marine Mammal Protection Act of 1972, the Endangered Species Act of 1973, and the Florida Manatee Sanctuary Act of 1978.
+Under Florida law, it is illegal to feed, harass, harm, pursue, hunt, shoot, wound, kill, annoy, or molest manatees.